 More and more transportation and airline companies are ending the practice of shipping primates destined for laboratories, and this is making an impact on the international primate trade.
-In the past year, Fed Ex and UPS announced they would not transport any mammal for research.
-Dozens of other airlines have also already committed to ending the practice of shipping primates (some may still ship other animals for research), including United Airlines, Continental Airlines, Air Canada, Air China, China Eastern Airlines, Hainan Airlines, Cathay Pacific, American Airlines, Lufthansa, British Airways, Vietnam Airlines, and Virgin Atlantic.
+In March 2014, China Southern Airlines agreed to end the transport of primates for research.
+Last year, Fed Ex and UPS announced they would not transport any mammal for research.
+Dozens of other airlines have also already committed to ending the practice of shipping primates (some may still ship other animals for research), including United Airlines, Continental Airlines, Air Canada, Air China, China Eastern Airlines, Hainan Airlines, Cathay Pacific, American Airlines, Lufthansa, British Airways, Vietnam Airlines, Philippine Airlines, and Virgin Atlantic.

-Airlines that have yet to ban the transport of primates include Air France, China Southern Airlines, and Philippine Airlines.
+Airlines that have yet to ban the transport of primates include Air France, Air India, and ABX Air.
 Unfortunately, Air India banned the practice in August 2012 only to rescind the decision in October after pressure from researchers.
-Air France and China Southern Airlines transport primates to the U.S.

 During flights, primates endure delays, poor ventilation, noise, and dangerous temperature fluctuations on their extremely long journeys.
 The anxiety and stress they suffer can lead to increased susceptibility to infection.
 Documents obtained by BUAV provide a disturbing insight into how these animals suffer.

-I am shocked to learn that your airline has, is or would be involved in the international transportation of primates to laboratories.
+I am shocked to learn that your airline is involved in the international transportation of primates to laboratories.
 It is inhumane and unacceptable that living animals are packed into small crates and shipped like cargo only to end up in laboratories where they will suffer or die in experiments.

-I urge you to join the increasing number of airlines that have stopped their involvement in this money-making cruelty and instead refuse to be a part of the trade in living animals for profit and research.
-Until you do, I will not be flying with your airline.
+I urge you to join the increasing number of airlines that have stopped their involvement in this cruelty and instead refuse to be a part of the trade in living animals for profit.

 NEAVS thanks you for your ongoing support to end animal cruelty in research.